maximtereshchenko/spring-reactive-grpc-showcase/README.md

 2) Admin can deactivate active item.
 3) Admin can activate deactivated item.
 4) Regular user can add active item to cart.
+5) Regular user can remove item from cart.
-5) Regular user can order items in cart, if it contains any.
+6) Regular user can order items in cart, if it contains any.

 # What have I learnt?